i3-training/DevSecOps-Training/app/deploy/README.md

 ## 1. Create Project/Namespace

-this ci/cd pipeline require 2 project to be used for deployment, dev project will be used for test by zap then the aplication will be deployed in prod namespace.
+this ci/cd pipeline require 2 project to be used for deployment, dev project will be used for test by zap then the application will be deployed in prod namespace.

 ```bash
 oc new-project devsecops-dev